muhd-ameen/muhd-ameen/README.md

 ## ⚡ Current Build Mode
 - Shipping [Ente Ward](https://github.com/...) — local governance app hitting real wards in Kerala.
 - Cooking **AIMDAO** — AI-managed DAOs that don’t suck.
-- Experimenting with Web3 voting for a *whole country* (Oman project).
+- Experimenting with Web3 voting for a *whole country*
 - Random side quests: toy car e-commerce, AI dev tools, indie apps.

 ---

 ## 📅 This Month’s Energy
-- 🛠️ Build → Ship → Feedback loop on 2 products
-- 🎯 Get 50+ real users giving angry, honest feedback
-- 🚀 Cut all “learning” work that doesn’t touch production
+## 🎢 Recent Wins & Fails
++ Got Ente Ward running in a real ward with actual citizens using it
++ AIMDAO prototype now survives chaos testing without catching fire
+– Spent 3 days fixing a bug that was just a missing semicolon
+– Tried to use a “no-code tool” for speed… ended up coding the whole thing anyway

 ---